 National research has shown that matched savings programs – previously called Individual Development Account (IDA) Programs – increase savings and protect homeowners from foreclosure.
 Studies also show that children of parents who save have better academic and social outcomes.

-Midas has helped over 1500 low and moderate income investors in Massachusetts.
-Our low and moderate income "investors" are located across the state and are saving, learning, and planning for their new assets.
-Of the over 1600 that have enrolled at our member sites, $2.047 million has been saved, earning a combined match of over $2.738 million.
+Midas has helped over 1500 low and moderate income matched savings participants in Massachusetts.
+Our low and moderate income savers are located across the state and are saving, learning, and planning for their new assets.
+Of the over 1500 that have enrolled at our member sites, $2.047 million has been saved, earning a combined match of over $2.738 million.
 Investors have attended almost 17,000 hours of financial and asset training to build their financial capacities.
-The 791 recent graduates investments into homes, education, small businesses, and other assets has resulted in over $44 million (value of assets) into the Massachusetts economy.
+The 791 recent graduates' investments into homes, education, small businesses, and other assets has resulted in over $44 million (value of assets) into the Massachusetts economy.
+Midas programs have higher retention and graduation rates than the national averages for matched savings programs.
+Midas graduates are more engaged with their communities and Midas advocacy activities as a result of the program.
 An independent program evaluation was completed in March 2011.

 These programs are managed in an efficient collaborative network model which provides for quality management, lower administrative costs, and economies of scale while providing community-specific program designs and lower barriers to entry for new programs.

 - Midas (central) provides assistance in design and implementation, training for staff, back-office fiscal management assistance, customized policies and procedures, match funding, savings account management, data collection, and evaluation.

 - Midas members assess the needs of their communities and work with Midas to design an appropriate program structure.
 Members then provide direct service to matched savings investors; recruitment, training, and counseling or coaching.

 Invest in College Success